Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 ## Vesrion 9

+### Version 0.9.3.0
+- Updated each gun's ammo to be stored when switching between guns

+### Version 0.9.2
+- Changed the Weapon UI to update to the equipped weapon's image

 ### Vesrion 0.9.1
 - Edited the Weapon_Special prefab
 - Created functionality to pick up a secondary weapon and switch using 1 and 2 between them